This post may contain affiliate links. For more information, read my disclosure policy.

 • Powdered sugar and Cocoa: for sweetness and flavor, and also for rolling.

 • Corn syrup: for sweetness and it helps bind the mixture together.
+You can substitute honey if you prefer.

 How to Make Rum Balls

-Forming: To make the rum balls, scoop one tablespoon of the mixture and roll it between your hands.
-Roll each ball in cocoa powder or powdered sugar (or a combination of both).
+4. To make the rum balls, scoop 1-inch balls of the dough and roll it between your hands.

 Close up shot of rum balls stacked on top of eachother with top rum ball cut in half to show inside

-What rum is best for rum balls?
 I’ve used both spiced and white rum and like both.
 It really depends on your tastes, and I recommend using one that you enjoy drinking.

-Will the alcohol evaporate?
 Because they are not baked, the alcohol will not cook off.
 The amount of alcohol in each ball is small, though.

 Close up shot of rum balls stacked on top of eachother with top rum ball cut in half to show inside